apache/paimon/docs/content/how-to/creating-catalogs.md

     --conf spark.sql.catalog.paimon.uri=thrift://<hive-metastore-host-name>:<port>
 ```

-You can also define any default properties with the prefix `spark.sql.catalog.paimon.table_default.` configuration for tables as above `Catalog with Filesystem Metastore`.
+You can also define any default properties with the prefix `spark.sql.catalog.paimon.table-default.` configuration for tables as above `Catalog with Filesystem Metastore`.

 After `spark-sql` is started, you can switch to the `default` database of the `paimon` catalog with the following SQL.